fChristenson/My-life-as-a-programmer/README.md

 > What was your most arrogant software engineering interview candidate experience?

 > I am an experienced software engineer in a new job, but I finding it extremely hard to follow someone else's vision and timelines.
 What can help me be a better team player?

-> As a software engineer, how do you go the extra mile at a job?

-> How can software engineers stop underestimating how long tasks take to complete?

-> Can bad software engineers bring a company down?

 > As a software engineer, how do you really care about using the best software engineering practices at work or are you happy simply getting your work done?